 In October, Bolivia will hold a presidential election.
 It will be one of the most controversial in the country’s history.

-First elected in 2006, current President Evo Morales — the first member of one of the largest indigenous populations to hold the country’s highest office — will be running for his fourth term.
+First elected in 2006, current President Evo Morales — the first indigenous candidate to hold the country’s highest office— will be running for his fourth term.

 Prior to 2009, the president was allowed to serve two nonconsecutive, five-year terms.
 Since the successful 2009 referendum to approve a new constitution, the president is now allowed to serve two consecutive terms, but no more.
 As Morales’ first term fell before the new constitution was passed, his initial stint in office was legally disregarded, and in the early 2009 election, Morales was re-elected with more than 64% of the vote.

 In 2016, Morales proposed a constitutional amendment that would have scrapped term limits altogether.
 Though the vote was close, Bolivians narrowly rejected the amendment.
-Despite this, Morales took the matter to the country’s constitutional court, which overruled the plebiscite on the grounds that term limits violate the president’s human rights.
+Despite this, he took the matter to the country’s constitutional court, which overruled the plebiscite on the grounds that term limits violated the president’s human right to hold office.